-10. Departure of Executive Managers
+11. Departure of Executive Managers

-Bart Wille, former Chief Human Resources Officer, left the company on 31 July 2017.
-In accordance with the contractual agreement, a severance arrangement based on twelve months has been agreed.
+Beatriz García-Cos, former Chief Financial Officer, left the company on 15 November 2018.
+In accordance with the contractual agreement, a severance arrangement based on twelve months total remuneration has been agreed.

-11. Company's right of reclaim
+12. Company's right of reclaim

-There are no provisions allowing the Company to reclaim any variable remuneration paid to Executive Management based on incorrect financial information
+Until the end of 2018, there were no provisions allowing the Company to reclaim any variable remuneration paid to Executive Management based on incorrect financial information.